 - Understanding My Responsibilities

-There has been misinformation disseminated about this bill.
+There has been misinformation disseminated about this bill by the media, and there are many misconceptions by the public and our students.
 Please read for a current accurate update.

 Monday: 9am - 3pm